MichaelTrip/atop-container/README.md

 After that, you can execute directly on the daemonset running on your node with `kubectl exec -it <podname> -- /bin/bash` and start atop from there.

+## Persistency of atop log files

+If you want the atop logfiles to persist, you have to mount `/var/log/atop` to a persistent volume.